dadish/ProcessGraphQL/Readme.md

 the GraphiQL GUI where you can query your GraphQL api.
 Go ahead and play with it.

 ## Access Control
-As mentioned earlier, the GraphQL API will be accessible only by _superuser_.
+As mentioned above, the GraphQL API will be accessible only by _superuser_.
 To grant access to users with different roles, you need to use __Access__ settings in your templates and fields.
 Say you want a user with role `skyscraper-editor` to be able to view pages with template `skyscraper`.
 Go to _Setup -> Templates -> skyscraper -> Access_, enable access settings, and make sure that `skyscraper-editor`